Why you need to hear

 the system you already own…

-All too often, the first response to this situation is to “upgrade”, to change something in search of the missing magic, the performance you’ve lost.
+All too often, the first response to this situation is to "upgrade," to change something in search of the missing magic, the performance you've lost.
 But that first response is also generally your first mistake.
-How can you accurately gauge the benefits or performance of your “upgrade” if you can’t hear what the system it has to work with is capable of?
-Your first step should always be to find out just what the existing system can do: you are going to be surprised…
+How can you accurately gauge the benefits or performance of your "upgrade" if you can't hear what the system it has to work with is capable of in the first place?
+Your first step should always be to find out just what the existing system can do: you will be surprised…

-Because I don’t sell equipment (or accessories) I only have one agenda – to get the best possible performance out of the system you already own.
-If something really does need changing, I will help you to find the best solution to solve your problem(s) and fit your system context.
-That might mean the sexy new preamp you had your eye on, but more often than not it’s actually an inexpensive little something that can be purchased at your local hardware store.
+Because I don't sell equipment (or accessories), I only have one agenda – to get the best possible performance out of the system you already own.
+If something needs changing, I will help you find the best solution to your problem(s) and fit your system context.
+That might mean the sexy new preamp you had your eye on, but more often than not, it's an inexpensive little something that can be purchased at your local hardware store.

 You might consider this reconnaissance.
-There’s no point in paying me to come and optimize your system’s performance if there are basic things that need correcting first.
-Once we’ve got the groundwork in place, then we can start working in detail.
-It’s yet another example of why investing in set up and optimization isn’t just the only way to set about improving your system, it also demonstrates my commitment to making it the most cost effective way.
+There's no point in paying me to come and optimize your system's performance if there are basic things that need correcting first.
+Once we've the groundwork in place, we can start working in detail.
+It's yet another example of why investing in setup and optimization isn't just the only way to set about improving your system; it also demonstrates my commitment to making it the most cost-effective way.
 I apply years of experience and considerable patience to refining system performance through repeated, minute adjustments.
-It’s time consuming and exacting – and my time is money.
-That’s why you don’t want me doing the essential spade work that’s best completed before I even arrive.
+It's time-consuming and exacting – and my time is money.
+That's why you don't want me doing the essential spadework that's best completed before I even arrive.

-What do I actually do once I get “hands on” with your equipment?
-Take a look at the How I Do It section to learn a little more about what’s involved.
-But here’s something to consider -
+What do I do once I get "hands-on" with your equipment?
+Please take a look at the How I Do It section to learn a little more about what's involved.
+But here's something to consider -